 Perhaps the biggest surprise lesson that new rehabbers learn is that you should always expect the unexpected.
 There will always be something with each rehab that causes a frustration, headache, delay, or extra cost.
 You need to factor this into your planning and mitigate as much as possible but be prepared to deal with it – whatever it might be.

 Thinking about rehabbing?
 Good for you – it can be a fun way to make good money.
 However, it’s not like what you see on TV.
-So use these top 6 things you need to know about rehabbing an investment property in Detroit to better prepare yourself for success.
+So use these top 6 things you need to know about rehabbing an investment property in Southeast Michigan to better prepare yourself for success.